rosiehiggins/Metaverse-NVC-research-project/README.md

 python3 -m venv /path/to/new/virtual/environment

-The activate virtual env by running activate script run venv/Scripts/activate.bat
+The activate virtual env by running activate script cd venv cd Scripts activate.bat

-NOTE!! in Windows 10 you need to run ./activate.PS1 and you may need to set permissions see this post for more info: https://stackoverflow.com/questions/18713086/virtualenv-wont-activate-on-windows
+**NOTE!!** in Windows 10 powershell you need to run ./activate.PS1 and you may need to set permissions, see this post for more info: https://stackoverflow.com/questions/18713086/virtualenv-wont-activate-on-windows

+once activated in Windows Powershell you will see a little "(venv)" before the directory name next install tensorflowjs in your venv

+pip install tensorflowjs

-within venv: command to convert model tensorflowjs_converter --input_format keras model/pathname/model.h5 converted/model/pathname
+Then you can convert model using either converter or wizard, converter is used here: tensorflowjs_converter --input_format keras model/pathname/model.h5 converted/model/pathname

 e.g.
 tensorflowjs_converter --input_format keras model/model.h5 model/converted

-The JSON contains the model architecture and the binary file contains the weights.
+The output JSON contains the model architecture and the binary file contains the weights, both are needed in the webapp